 rollout_protocol, # SingleTurn | MultiTurn | Agentic

-tools, # Available tools in this episode
+tools, # Available tools in for a roll-out in an environment

 system_prompt, # Instructions for the agent